 Listing 3.5 first creates a DLR runtime; next it fetches the IronRuby language engine.
 We also need to create ScriptScope and an instance of the StringAdder class.
 We are now ready to execute some ruby script that defines a class method string_added, which takes one parameter.
 The parameter defaults to an empty string if none was provided.
 The string_added method outputs The string “string value” has been added.
 We then get that method from the scope as an OnStringAddedDelegate.
 That’s all we need from IronRuby at this stage and we attach the function pointer to the OnStringAdded event.
 We then tell the user we’re going to add strings.
 We add the strings to the adder object and in the end we show the user a list of DLR languages.

 This covers the basics of hosting the DLR in your own applications and might be all you ever need from the hosting API.
-The next part of this chapter will of the technologies we’ll be using later on in the book you an idea of how go about building a realworld application using IronRuby.
-The first technology we is Windows Presentation Foundation (WPF) a framework for developing desktop applications.
+The next part of this chapter will provide an overview of the technologies we’ll be using later on in the book. that the following sections should give you an idea of how you might go about building a real-world application using IronRuby.
+The first technology we’ll cover is Windows Presentation Foundation (WPF), a framework for developing desktop applications.

-3. WPF
+3.4 WPF and IronRuby make a nice pair

 Windows Presentation Foundation (WPF) is being used to create rich and stunning desktop applications.
 It was designed to provide a uniform and easy way of creating nice effects and having a totally customizable toolset.